The Architect: Autonomous Development Lifecycle for Agentic AI Coding Tools

 The Four Gaps

-- Retries have no memory: Each retry starts cold, blindly repeating past mistakes.
+- Retries have no memory.
+Each retry starts cold, repeating previous mistakes.

 The Fake Solutions

-Better prompts help briefly, but become obsolete as codebases evolve or models update.
-More expensive models hallucinate less but don’t eliminate failures or stuck states.
-They shift cost from supervision to pricier QA.
-The real obstacle is you can’t hand off control without losing control.
-Either you watch or chaos unfolds.
+Better prompts help briefly but decay as the codebase and models evolve.
+More expensive models hallucinate less yet still fail to recover autonomously and require supervision.
+The real issue is handing off control without losing it.
+Either you watch or chaos reigns.

 The Solution

-The Architect is the handoff mechanism that keeps you in control.
-You define the architecture, goal, and scope.
-The Architect handles execution and every failure mode that otherwise demands your intervention.
+The Architect is the handoff mechanism.
+You define architecture, goal, scope.
+The Architect executes, handling failure modes that normally demand your intervention.

 Provider-Agnostic Architecture

 No vendor lock-in.
-Switch providers mid-run.
-Use different providers for planning and execution.
-Orchestration remains consistent.
+Switch providers between attempts or use different providers for planning and execution.
+The orchestration layer stays constant.

 Mechanism 1: Autonomous Planning